Sameer103/pixel_coordinate_prediction/README.md

 </p>

 ## Installation
 To run this project, you need to have Python installed.
-It is recommended to use a virtual environment.
-Follow the steps below to set up the environment and install the necessary dependencies:
+It is recommended to use a virtual environment:

 ## Clone the Repository
 * git clone https://github.com/Sameer103/pixel_coordinate_prediction.git